 For each TMDL, recommendations for extensions to final deadlines considered the original length of the TMDL schedule, whether meaningful progress has been made in achieving the TMDL from a water quality standpoint, which projects and programs have been completed and initiated, and which projects are planned as documented in WMPs, EWMPs, SIPs, the Ventura County Stormwater Resource Plan, and Ventura County TMDL implementation plans.
 Other watershed-specific factors such as the size of the watershed in the case of Marina del Rey, and the impacts of the Woolsey Fire in the case of Malibu Creek and Northern Santa Monica Bay were also considered.
 Staff also estimated the availability of Safe Clean Water Program and other funds and estimated the amount of time needed to complete projects to attain the TMDLs based on those funds.
 However, staff did not rely on these time estimates in making the recommendations for deadline extensions because of the uncertain and imprecise assumptions underlying the estimates.

-Additionally, to ensure the ability of MS4 permittees subject to near-term TMDL deadlines to manage the additional fiscal challenge brought about by the COVID-19 pandemic, staff considered economic forecasts and recommend that 3 years be added to final deadlines for the wet weather TMDLs with near-term final deadlines, with the exception of beaches subject to the Santa Monica Bay Bacteria TMDL’s antidegradation provisions or for PV, Rolling Hills, or JG7, as discussed in section E.8.e, and the exception of permittees subject to the Malibu Creek Nutrient TMDL, as discussed in section E.7.e.
+Additionally, to ensure the ability of MS4 permittees subject to near-term TMDL deadlines to manage the additional fiscal challenge brought about by the COVID-19 pandemic, staff considered economic forecasts and recommend that 3 years be added to final deadlines for the wet weather TMDLs with near-term final deadlines, with the exception of beaches subject to the Santa Monica Bay Bacteria TMDL’s antidegradation provisions or for PV, Rolling Hills, or JG7, as discussed in section E.8.e.

 Finally, for TMDLs in the same watershed, the alignment of final implementation deadlines is recommended, so that the EWMPs for those watersheds can be structured to address all TMDLs at the same time and to simplify reporting.
 Table 39 includes all the recommendations by TMDL.